Sleeping Well?

 Robert Thomas, Professor, Harvard Medical School

-Blue light is the part of natural sunlight that sets our body’s circadian rhythm and keeps us awake throughout the day.
-Blue light causes the release of the hormone, cortisol, which is responsible for ramping up energy production in the body.
+Specifically, blue light causes the release of the hormone, cortisol, which is responsible for ramping up energy production in the body.
 In the morning, the amount of blue light emitted by the sun is very low, but as the day progresses, it increases, reaching its highest intensity at mid-day, around noon time.
 This makes sense because this is when a human being is the most active . . . or at least should be.
 Blue light also affects the release of neurotransmitters and assists in the regulation of metabolism - two things that have a profound effect on our overall health.

 As we’ve seen, blue light affects our circadian rhythm, which serves a highly important function in maintaining our overall wellness.
 However, when created artificially, blue light can become harmful in several ways.